sharp275/WCL-Cloud-Challenge-Three/Readme.md

   <img width="800" src="copy ami 4.jpg">
 </p>

 Input a name.
-From **My AMIs**, select the copied ami.
-Create a new key pair and ensure SSH and HTTP trafffic are allowed.
+From **My AMIs**, select the copied AMI.
+Create a new key pair and ensure SSH and HTTP traffic are allowed.

 Click *Launch instance*.